-- C37 A maximum two car width single storey garage or carport structure may be built to the Pacific Street frontage provided that it is visually integrated with the street wall (Figures 70 and 71). - C38 All new buildings, including garages, are to be set back from side boundaries a minimum of 1.2m (1.5m on allotments greater than 15m in width) in order to retain the detached dwelling character of the precinct and to allow for the recovery of views to the harbour from Pacific Street (Figure 68). - Repealed by which 2015 Amendment wo 15 on C39 Garages on the street frontage are to be 3.3m maximum in height.
+- C37 A maximum two car width single storey garage or carport structure may be built to the Pacific Street frontage provided that it is visually integrated with the street wall (Figures 70 and 71). - C38 All new buildings, including garages, are to be set back from side boundaries a minimum of 1.2m (1.5m on allotments greater than 15m in width) in order to retain the detached Perfectled by which so has a second to the s dwelling character of the precinct and to allow for the recovery of views to the harbour from Pacific Street (Figure 68). - C39 Garages on the street frontage are to be 3.3m maximum in height.
 Any higher development